WennFr/BankManagerApp/README.md

     1. An individual transaction greater than 15,000 €.

-    2. The total transactions in the last three days (72 hours) from the current time are greater than 23,000 €.
+    2. A customers total transactions in the last three days (72 hours) from the current time are greater than 23,000 €.

     The application will automatically create a folder called "MonitoringData" that will contain the results of the transaction monitoring in the form of .txt files that are registered per country and date of monitoring.
+The last transaction monitoring date is also saved here so that the application remembers when it last did the check and doesn't repeat transactions that have already been registered.
+This excludeds total transactions in the last three days (72 hours) which will always check for and register transactions greater 23,000 € based on the current date.

+## 🛠️ Implementations